Roselands Shopping Centre: History

 Construction of Roselands Shopping Centre began on 9 June 1964, on the site of the former Roselands Golf Course and previously the site of Belmore House and rose garden (which gave its name to the new centre, and later the surrounding suburb).
 Cost of construction at the time was A$15 million.
 The centre was developed by Grace Bros and designed by the Sydney-based firm of Whitehead & Payne.

-Roselands was officially opened on 12 October 1965 by then premier of New South Wales Robert Askin, and at the time it was the 'largest shopping centre' in the southern hemisphere.
-The Centre held this title for less than a year when Bankstown Square (now Bankstown Central) opened on 21 September 1966.
-The centre featured a 4 level large Grace Bros department store, Coles Variety Store, Coles New World, a cinema known as Roselands Theatre Beautiful and 87 speciality stores.
+Roselands was officially opened on 12 October 1965 by the newly-elected Premier of New South Wales, Sir Robert Askin, and at the time it was the largest shopping centre in the southern hemisphere, though it held this title for less than a year when Bankstown Square (now Bankstown Central) opened on 21 September 1966.
+The centre featured a four-level Grace Bros department store, a Coles Variety Store, a Coles New World store, a cinema known as Roselands Theatre Beautiful, and 87 speciality stores.
 Roselands was also known for having Australia's first "food court", known as "Four Corners" themed to represent food from the four corners of the world, a rain-themed water feature (the Raindrop Fountain) and a rose fountain.
 The centre also featured a rooftop entertainment zone known as The Carnival Top with a bandstand and mini-golf course.

 A major incident occurred at 4.30pm on 13 June 1969.
-A large fire broke out in the Grace Bros store which caused possibly millions of dollars worth of damage before it was extinguished.
-The fire started on the top floor, which was a 'temporary' type of structure to allow for further floors to be added later.
-There was a lot of timber in walls on the top floor, and most of it was storage and reserve areas, so rarely used by staff.
-An electrical fault in a pillar on the 2nd floor in the soft furnishings department was apparently the start of the fire.
-It was quickly extinguished, but unknown to staff it had spread up the conduit to the floor above, where the huge bedding department storeroom was located.
-By the time people realised the fire had spread upstairs, water in the sprinkler system had boiled and the fire was out of control.
+A large fire broke out in the Grace Bros store, causing millions of dollars' worth of damage before it was extinguished.
+The fire started on the top floor, which was a temporary structure to allow for further floors to be added later.
+There was a lot of timber in walls on the top floor, and most of it was storage and reserve areas, so that staff hardly ever used the floor.

+An electrical fault in a pillar on the second floor in the soft furnishings department was apparently the fire's immediate cause.
+The fire itself, by the time it was extinguished, had spread up the conduit to the floor above, where the huge bedding department storeroom was located.
+When staffers and customers realised that the fire had spread upstairs, water in the sprinkler system had boiled and the fire was out of control.
 Most of the damage was caused by water seeping down through the concrete floors below.
-The fire was contained to the top floor, which was completely destroyed.
-The following morning the lower ground floor of Grace Bros was over ankle deep in dirty water, and as this was the electrical and major furnishings floor, everything was a total write off.
-The clothing floors were also severely damaged by water, The ceiling tiles all became saturated and collapsed onto the racks below, wetting and staining much of the clothing.
+The fire was contained to the top floor, which was rendered useless.
+Next morning, the lower ground floor of Grace Bros was ankle-deep in dirty water, and as this was the electrical and major furnishings floor, everything was a total write-off.
+The clothing floors were also severely damaged by water, while the ceiling tiles all became saturated and collapsed onto the racks below, wetting and staining much of the clothing.